Make Performance Inevitable

 Where It All Starts

-This is what makes the problem hard to recognize.
+That’s what makes the issue hard to recognize.